-A step‑by‑step guide to crafting the perfect custom suit in Brisbane.
-Covering styles, fabrics, fit, accessories, client stories and FAQs.
+A step‑by‑step guide to crafting the perfect custom suit in Brisbane

 Understanding Suit Styles and Choosing the Right One

-A well‑chosen suit speaks volumes.
-Here's how to decide which style fits your occasion and personality:
+A well‑chosen suit speaks volumes, so the first thing you're going to want to do is decide which style matches your occasion and personality:

 Single‑breasted vs. double‑breasted